WICG/webpackage/draft-yasskin-httpbis-origin-signed-exchanges-impl.md

-To allow signed exchanges to be the targets of `<link rel=prefetch>` tags, we define the  `application/signed-exchange` content type that represents a signed HTTP exchange, including request metadata and header fields, response metadata and header fields, and a response payload.
+To allow signed exchanges to be the targets of `<link rel=prefetch>` tags, we define the  `application/signed-exchange` content type that represents a signed HTTP exchange, including a request URL, response metadata and header fields, and a response payload.

+When served over HTTP, a response containing an `application/signed-exchange` payload MUST include at least the following response header fields, to reduce content sniffing vulnerabilities:

+* Content-Type: application/signed-exchange;v=*version*
+* X-Content-Type-Options: nosniff

 This content type consists of the concatenation of the following items:

-1. The ASCII characters "sxg1-b2" followed by a 0 byte, to serve as a file signature.
+1. 8 bytes consisting of the ASCII characters "sxg1-b3" followed by a 0 byte, to serve as a file signature.
 This is redundant with the MIME type, and recipients that receive both MUST check that they match and stop parsing if they don't.

    Note: As this is a snapshot of a draft of
    {{?I-D.yasskin-http-origin-signed-responses}}, it uses a distinct file